DanielBMarkham/Info-Ops/manuscript/chapter16.md

 (Looks around)

 So how does any of this Structured Analysis, EasyAM stuff do anything useful?
-Can we push a button and a deck come out of the printer.
+Can we push a button and a deck come out of the printer?

 Yes, actually you can.
 Just keep pushing the button.
 It'll come out eventually.
 Hang in there!

 The work of analysis is creating a shared mental model.
 The good stuff is in our heads, not in a drawing in a tool somewhere.
-You could throw away everything we've done so far and probabaly a good job of building a deck.
-Likewise, you could run away to Paris in the Springtime, a new contractor could come in, and botch the whole thing up.
+You could throw away everything we've done so far and probably a good job of building a deck.
+Likewise, you could run away to Paris in the Springtime, a new contractor could come in, and botch the whole thing up -- even if he had all of these notes.
+(Yes, I'm going to keep pointing that out because some folks will dive right into the "real" part of the book without knowing what the heck they're doing.)

 So whatever work we've done?
 It's invisible.
 Like an invisible friend, only better.

-Structure is deriviative.
+Structure is derivative.
 Once enough Behavior and Supplemental information is in place, the structure "pops out"

 In our case, we've playing with physical models that represent structure all along, ever since we printed out that diagram with the movable furniture pieces.
 We haven't had a meeting where there wasn't some physical stuff people could manipulate to play with structural ideas.